 Writing is one of the essential skills that all people should work on regardless of their occupation.
 We write school essays, compose emails every now and then, text our friends, write posts on social media, fill in our CVs, etc. All these activities require good writing skills to get our message across.

 Just like any other skill, writing requires constant practice.
-You need to use effective language and structure to ensure that your audience understands your idea.
+You must use effective language and structure to ensure your audience understands your idea.
 This task is easy to accomplish if you do writing exercises.
 They are not difficult or dull as many people might think.
 On the contrary, writing assignments are often quite enjoyable.
 They offer you space for creativity and self-expression.
 We drew up a list of simple yet effective activities that can help you hone your writing skills.

 Sometimes you may have a lack of ideas or experience fear of the blank page.
 Yet, it does not mean that you are a bad writer.
 Freewriting is a perfect practice to teach yourself to write on demand.
 This activity is all about allowing yourself to write whatever crosses your mind.
 It is often used at the prewriting stage to set the right mood and come up with ideas.

 Freewriting can take different forms.
 Julia Cameron developed an exercise called “Morning Pages.”
 She suggests you write three longhand pages about anything you want first thing in the morning.
 However, you can adjust the practice to your needs.
 If you do not feel like writing in the morning or the suggested length seems unreasonable, you are free to change writing conditions.
 Many people prefer to set a timer and write, for example, 10 minutes a day instead of focusing on a certain word count.
 The result does not have to be meaningful or coherent.
 The aim of freewriting is to keep yourself active and get rid of all writing limitations.
 Who knows, maybe you will work for the custom writing service one day.

 Play with Text